Residential colleges of the University of Queensland: About King's College

-King's College provides accommodation for 317 men and women of the University of Queensland and Brisbane based universities.
+King's College provides accommodation for 354 men and women of the University of Queensland and Brisbane based universities.
 The college operates as an academic residential community of undergraduate and postgraduate members drawn from country and suburban areas throughout Australia as well as many other nations.

 King's has a well-equipped gymnasium (including weights room and a cardio room), swimming pool, rowing shed and pontoon, tutorial/study rooms, Old Collegians Learning Centre, barbecue facilities, quarter basketball court and extensive well lit car-parks.
 The Junior Common Room is equipped with satellite television, billiard table and table tennis table.

 King's College is well renowned for its Sporting and Cultural success.
 Having won the Old Collegians' Cup in 2018 for the 10th consecutive year has further cemented King's Colleges reputation as the 'sporting' college.

 St John's College

 St John's College is a co-educational residential college on the St Lucia Campus.
 St John's is the equal oldest college in affiliation with the university.
 The college was founded in 1911 – the same year The University of Queensland accepted its first students – and is currently home to approximately 300 students (colloquially known as 'Johnians' or 'Jabbers').
-It has been voted as the best College ever to exist in the history of colleges.

 Facilities include the Stanley Law Library, the general library, the Gibson Room for biomedical studies (anatomy and histology, speech therapy and physiotherapy).
-In the gymnasium, there is a weights room, and sauna, as well as pool and ping-pong tables.
+In the gymnasium, there is a weights room, and sauna, as well as a pool table.
 All undergraduate students also have access to the Junior Common Room.
 St John's College has a strong social atmosphere.
 The oldest book at the college library is a Jeremy Bentham text dating back to 1774.

 The college has a strong sporting tradition.
 In 1996 it became the first College at The University of Queensland to win both the men's and women's Inter-Collegiate competitions in the same year.
 In 2013 St. John's College won both the male and female overall weighted sporting trophies.
 Since the inception of the ICC Competition, St John's College has won the Old Collegians Cup and the ICC Cultural Cup more times than any other college.
 In 2018 St John's became the first college since 2000 to win all five domains: Men's and Women's sporting, Men's and Women's weighted sporting, and the ICC Cultural Cup.

 Music and drama are particularly strong at the college.
 There are seven pianos in the college and there are four specially built music practice rooms.
 A manual and pedal pipe organ was completed in the college chapel in 1994.
 In 2018 a Harpsichord was added to the college chapel.
 The choir performs at College functions and in the intercollegiate choral festival.
 Students from St John's and Women's Colleges perform an annual production.
 Choral Scholarships are offered by the college.